 - Three hundred ninety-nine (399 or 38%) of pastors said they were divorced or currently in a divorce process.

 - Three hundred fifteen (315 or 30%) said they had either been in an ongoing affair or a one-time sexual encounter with a parishioner.

 So much for clergy sexual infidelity being rare.

 Numerous studies have been conducted concerning sexual infidelity among married people.
-The percentage varies widely, but it is safe to say that between ten and twenty percent of married people have been sexually unfaithful to their spouse.
+The percentage varies widely, but it is safe to say that between ten and twenty percent of married people have been sexually unfaithful to their spouses.
 The percentage is higher for men than it is women.

 We know that men of the cloth are not morally or ethically superior.
-In the United States and Canada, there are approximately 600,000 clergy.
+In the United States and Canada, there are approximately 600,000 clerics.
 According to the Hartford Institute for Religion and Research, this total includes active clergy and “retired clergy, chaplains in hospitals, prisons and the military, denominational executives, and ordained faculty at divinity schools and seminaries.”
 This number does not include clergy who are affiliated with independent churches.
-If between ten and twenty percent of married people commit adultery, and clergy are no different morally from non-clergy, then this means that between 60,000 and 120,000 clergy have committed adultery.
+If between ten and twenty percent of married people commit adultery, and clergy are no different morally from non-clergy, then this means that between 60,000 and 120,000 clerics have committed adultery.
 Again, so much for clergy sexual infidelity being rare.